YuxuanLou/HalluCodon/README.md

 ## How to add one new species

-To extend HalluCodon to a species not covered by the releases above, train both models on that species' own data — **CodonNAT first** (it scores codon naturalness and guides the optimizer search), then **CodonEXP** (it scores high-expression probability).
-The commands below run from the repository root, use
-***Escherichia coli***  as the worked example, and keep all intermediate files under `./tmp/`.
+To extend HalluCodon to a species not covered by the releases above, train both models on that species' own data — **CodonNAT** first (it scores codon naturalness), then **CodonEXP** (it scores high-expression probability).
+The commands below run from the repository root, use ***Escherichia coli***  as the worked example, and keep all intermediate files under `./tmp/`.

 ### Step 1 · CodonNAT: collect data and train